“How to teach a dog to fetch?” This is a very common question by most of the dog owners.

 3) Bringing Back the Object

 Once they have mastered running back and forth between you and the object, then try encouraging them to return with the object.
-Once they have it in there mouth, shout them back / show them the second toy.
+Once they have it in their mouth, shout them back / show them the second toy.
 Once they start to return with the thrown object, reward them.
 Regular rewards will encourage them to fetch the object more and more.
 By showing them the treat, they will naturally drop the object too so you can throw it again.

 4) Commands to Use

-5) Finally and most importantly;
+5) Finally and most importantly